davidmead/eleventy-sample/posts/2016-09-09-foodspotting.md

 - photo

 imgSRC: /img/foodspotting/5924518.jpg
-imgAlt: BBQ Pork Rice Bowl
+imgALT: BBQ Pork Rice Bowl

 restaurantName: Koko Bakery
 caption: Great for lunch.
 About $6 and packed with steamed veg and rice.